FastMoq

 Search Results for

-This page is for comparison, not step-by-step setup.
-Use it to see where FastMoq removes boilerplate compared with using a mock provider directly, then follow the focused guides for implementation details.
+This page is a comparison aid, not a setup guide.
+Use it to evaluate where FastMoq changes the authoring model compared with using a mocking framework directly, then follow the focused guides when you are ready to implement a specific test shape.

 Framework Comparison Overview